-For the 2014 to 2015 and 2015 to 2016 planning periods FTRs have been revenue adequate.
+For the 14/15 and 15/16 planning periods FTRs have been revenue adequate.
 This is not because the underlying problems have been fixed.
 Revenue adequacy has been accomplished by limiting the amount of available ARRs and FTRs by arbitrarily decreasing the ARR allocations for Stage 1B and Stage 2 which also results in a redistribution of ARRs based on differences in allocations between Stage 1A and Stage 1B ARRs.